tsawyer/allmon2/README.md

 Logged in users can perform connect and disconnects.
 Users are maintained with the Apache htpasswd utility.
 There is only one login level, admin.

-Allmon will also monitor VOTER clients.
+Allmon2 will also monitor VOTER clients.
 Each VOTER instance displays a list attached Radio Thin Client Modules (RTCM).
 The RSSI for each RTCM is displayed in bar graph style along with a color to indicate the currently voted RTCM.

 ## Installation

 ### Prerequisities
 - Apache, including the **htpasswd** utility.
 - PHP 5.2 or above